 - protect the health of consumers;

 - develop standards based on sound scientific principles.

 Codex standards are recognised by the World Trade Organization (WTO).
-They are not imposed on member countries.
 As a WTO member, Australia is obliged, where possible, to harmonise its domestic regulations with Codex standards such as food additives, pesticide residues and veterinary drugs.

 FSANZ takes Codex standards into account when developing and revising domestic food standards.

 The Australian Government contributes to the work of Codex through various government agencies including FSANZ.
 FSANZ contributes significantly to the work of a number of Codex committees as a member and, for some committees, as leader of the Australian delegation.